geovedi/book-notes/1985/cosmos.notes.md

 - Challenges and the Human Epoch:
   - The rapid pace of scientific discovery allows us to explore the universe and potentially cause catastrophic consequences.
   - Our time is critical for humanity, as science shapes our destiny.
-  - The author expresses gratitude to those involved in the "Cosmos" project and acknowledges their contributions.
+  - Sagan expresses gratitude to those involved in the "Cosmos" project and acknowledges their contributions.

 ## The Shores of the Cosmic Ocean
 - Ancient Alexandria: A Center of Learning